hashicorp/terraform-website/content/source/docs/enterprise/private/gcp-setup-guide.html.md

 The Application Layer is composed of two PTFE servers (Compute Engine instances) running in different Zones and operating in a main/standby configuration.
 Traffic is routed only to *PTFE-main* via an Alias IP.
-Routing changes are typical managed by a human removing the Alias IP from *PTFE-main* and adding it to *PTFE-standby*.
+Routing changes are typically managed by a human removing the Alias IP from *PTFE-main* and adding it to *PTFE-standby*.

 ### Storage Layer